diacritics/api/spec/v1/README.md

 ## General

 The basic route of API v1 is `/v1/`, the full URL is http://api.diacritics.io/v1/.
 If you're calling it without any parameter, the response will be the entire diacritics database.
 But, you can provide one or more of the following parameters to filter the response.
+Filters are processed in the sequence as they are handed over.
-They are divided into two types, metadata filters and data filters, because they are returning different data.
-You can combine them if you need.
+ Filters are divided into three types, language filters, metadata filters and data filters.
+You can combine all of them.

-Please note that the database specification including its properties can be found in [its repository](https://github.com/diacritics/database/tree/master/spec).
+The corresponding database specification including its properties can be found in [its repository](https://github.com/diacritics/database/tree/master/spec).

-## Metadata Filter Parameters
+## Language Filters

-These filters don't manipulate the actual data, therefore the response will be almost identical like specified in [the specification](https://github.com/diacritics/database/tree/master/spec#31-diacriticsjson).
-The only difference is that it will only list languages or language variants that are matching the specified metadata filters.
+These filters don't manipulate the actual data, therefore the response will be identical like specified in [the specification](https://github.com/diacritics/database/tree/master/spec#31-diacriticsjson).
+However, they will only return languages / language variants that are matching the specified filters.

-Note that metadata filter names and values are handled case insensitive.
+Note that language filter names and values are handled case insensitive.

 ### language

-Filters the response by language.
-Can be one of the following case insensitive values:
+Filters the response by a language.
+Must be one or multiple of the following values:

 - [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code (e.g. `de`)
-- The language written in English
+- The language written in English (e.g. `German`)
-- The language written in the native language
+- The language written in the native language (e.g. `Deutsch`)

 **Example**: `/v1/?language=de`

+Multiple values must be specified by using a comma:

+**Example**: `/v1/?language=de,es`

 ### variant

 Filters the response by a language variant.
-Must be either written in English, e.g. `Austria` or the language variant code, e.g. `at`.
+Must be one or multiple values either written in English, e.g. `German` or as the language variant code, e.g. `de`.

+**Example**: `/v1/?variant=German`

+Multiple values must be specified by using a comma:

-**Example**: `/v1/?variant=Austria`
+**Example**: `/v1/?variant=de,ch`

+## Metadata Filters

+These filters don't manipulate the actual data, therefore the response will be identical like specified in [the specification](https://github.com/diacritics/database/tree/master/spec#31-diacriticsjson).
+However, they will only return languages / language variants that are matching the specified filters.

+Note that metadata filter names and values are handled case insensitive.

 ###  alphabet

-Filters the response by alphabet.
-Must be a [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924) code, e.g. `Latn`.
+Filters the response by an alphabet.
+Must be one or multiple [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924) codes, e.g. `Latn`.

 **Example**: `/v1/?alphabet=Latn`

+Multiple values must be specified by using a comma:

+**Example**: `/v1/?alphabet=Latn,Jpan`

 ### continent

 Filters the response by a continent.
-Must be a [ISO-3166](https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_%28data_file%29) continent code, e.g. `EU`.
+Must be one or multiple [ISO-3166](https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_%28data_file%29) continent codes, e.g. `EU`.

 **Example**: `/v1/?continent=EU`

-Also multiple values can be specified, separated by a comma:
+Multiple values must be specified by using a comma:

 **Example**: `/v1/?continent=EU,OC`

 ### country

-Filters the response by a country, e.g. `DE`.
+Filters the response by one or multiple countries, e.g. `DE`.

 **Example**: `/v1/?country=DE`

-Also multiple values can be specified, separated by a comma:
+Multiple values must be specified by using a comma:

 **Example**: `/v1/?country=DE,AT`

-## Data Filter Parameters
+## Data Filters

-These filters will only list languages or language variants that are matching the specified data filters, just like the metadata filters.
-Additionally, they will only list the mapping information that match the filters.
+These filters will only return languages / language variants that are matching the specified data filters, just like the language and metadata filters.
+Additionally, they will only return those mapping information that match the specified filters.

 ### diacritic

-Filters the response by a specific diacritic.
+Filters the response by one or multiple specific diacritic characters.
 An example would be `ü`.
 Please note that you might need to encode the diacritic, e.g. using [`encodeURI()`](http://www.w3schools.com/jsref/jsref_encodeuri.asp).

 **Example**: `/v1/?diacritic=%C3%BC`

+Multiple values must be specified by using a comma:

+**Example**: `/v1/?diacritic=%C3%BC,%C3%B6`

 ### base

-Filters the response by a specific `base` value.
+Filters the response by one or multiple specific `base` values.
 An example would be `u` in case of `ü`.

 **Example**: `/v1/?base=u`

+Multiple values must be specified by using a comma:

+**Example**: `/v1/?base=u,o`

 ### decompose

-Filters the response by a specific `decompose` value.
+Filters the response by one or multiple specific `decompose` values.
 An example would be `ue` in case of `ü`.

 **Example**: `/v1/?decompose=ue`

+Multiple values must be specified by using a comma:

+**Example**: `/v1/?decompose=ue,oe`

 ## Fallback